cs1302uga/cs1302-str-list/README.md

    * `BaseStringList`: `contains` and `add`
    * `ArrayStringList`: complete the remaining methods in the order they are presented in the UML diagram above.
 Be sure to compile and test one at a time.

-1. Implement `LinkedStringList` (Suggested Deadline: Saturday, October 5th):
+1. Implement `LinkedStringList` (Suggested Deadline: Thursday, February 20th - 6 days before deadline):
    - [ ] Write the code for the default constructor.
 You will likely need to introduce instance variables into the class to keep track of the object state.
 This class stores its elements internally in a way that is different from the other class.